mixmastamyk/out/readme.rst

 The
 `console <https://mixmastamyk.bitbucket.io/console/>`_
-package is a good choice to generate ANSI styles:
+package is a good choice to generate ANSI styles for the levels, as well as styling other fields:

 .. code-block:: python